kedacore/keda-docs/README.md

 Make sure that the version on `content/docs/{next-version}/deploy.md` is updated and uses the next version, instead of the current one.

+Ensure that compatibility matrix on `content/docs/{next-version}/operate/cluster.md` is updated with the compatibilities for the incoming version.

 ### Publishing a new version

 Once a version is ready to be published, we must add the version to the